 - Instagram – her account

 - Facebook – her account

 Now you can truly understand how important social media can be for your brand.
-This was just one example, but if you aren't currently dominating the first page of the search results for your personal name, brand or products you own -- you should be.
+This was just one example, but if you aren’t currently dominating the first page of the search results for your personal name, brand or products you own — you should be.
 This is an essential protection strategy for protecting your online reputation.

 How to Improve Your Dominance in the Search Results

 To get started, make sure you have an active account with all of the major social networks.
 Try to secure the exact username for your personal name and business.

 The next step is to link all of your social networks to your main web site / blog, then link back to all of your social networks from your site/blog.
 This will help with the connectivity and link juice passing through the site.
 With enough content and links going back to your main site, you will start to see an improvement on how well your site and social media accounts start to rank for their respective names.

 On top of everything else mentioned, it’s important to make sure you have an active Twitter account and posting frequent and useful content because Twitter & Google have teamed up to start deliver social updates within the search results.

 While this could be to your advantage, it could hurt the reputation of other individuals, brands and web sites by having negative social media reviews and comments appear at the top of the search results.